 Skip to main content

 Sources are how leads get into the system.
 They represent where leads came from—usually a lead form on a website you control, but sometimes a partner you’re buying leads from.
+Sources can be assigned to partners to organize them by business relationship.
+This helps you track which vendor or affiliate is responsible for which lead flows.

 Authentication